 The results of this algorithm were compared with results from tests carried out at the engine and vehicle bench at IFPEN:

 The fuel consumption maps generated with this model showed good agreement with the measurement, as shown in the figure below, which shows an example of fuel consumption mapping generated for a turbo gasoline engine, Estimation in relation to the measurements.

 Les émissions de particules (PM2.5 et PM10) sont modélisées en deux étapes : on estime tout d’abord les émissions en sortie moteur puis on prend en compte l’impact du filtre à particule pour les véhicules qui en sont munis.
 Le modèle de particules en sortie moteur tient compte du niveau d’EGR (voir la section sur les NOx), du débit de carburant, du régime et de la richesse.
 Il se décompose en deux couches :

 – un modèle quasi-statique, basé sur une adaptation des travaux

 Le modèle de filtre à particule est basé sur une hypothèse d’une efficacité constante.
 L’impact des régénérations n’est à ce jour pas encore intégré.

 Estimation des émissions de particules des moteurs essences

 Historically, the most popular gasoline engines used an indirect injection system, ensuring good mixing of air and fuel, which allows for very low particulate emissions.
 However, the recent emergence of direct injection engines leads to very high particle levels comparable to those of diesel engines.
 This is a critical point because most gasoline engines are not equipped with a particle filter.

-The particle formation mechanisms of petrol engines are very different from those of diesel engines and the use of the mathematical model Diesel is not possible.
-This is why a specific model for gasoline engines is being developed and will shortly be integrated with GECO air.
+The particle formation mechanisms of petrol engines are very different from those of diesel engines and the use of a specific mathematical model has been needed to estimate Particulate Number (PN).

 And fuel consumption?